rredlin94/example-repo/README.md

-# Example Repository
+# Activity 1
-This is a sample repo, hello, coders!

-This is a second change.
+This is activity 1